themaskott/bgp_watcher/README.md

 - MOAS
 - foreign AS announcing a french prefix
 - a subnet of a french prefix announced by a foreign AS (known as more specific announcement)
+- french ASes neighbours : particulary a neighbours that have not be seen previously

 ## Requirements